Dmytro Tabachnyk: Minister of Education and Science of Ukraine

-On March 27, 2010 over 2,000 students supporting Tabachnyk hold a meeting in Odesa.
-Participants proclaimed they wanted to show their support to new minister and reforms in his Ministry.
+On 27 March 2010 over 2,000 students supporting Tabachnyk held a meeting in Odesa.
+The participants proclaimed they wanted to show their support to new minister and reforms in his Ministry.

-On March 30 a total of 202 lawmakers with 226 needed voted in favour of a bill asking for Tabachnyk's dismissal.
+On 30 March a total of 202 lawmakers with 226 needed voted in favour of a bill asking for Tabachnyk's dismissal.
 A new bill was registered the same day; "We'll do that until this man leaves Ukrainian education" Our Ukraine-People's Self-Defense faction member Viacheslav Kyrylenko stated.

-On May 13, 2010 Tabachnyk announced Ukraine and Russia intend to develop a common textbook for history teachers.
-March 2010 Tabachnik had stated that Ukrainian history textbooks contained "simply false" information and announced his intention to rewrite them.
+On 13 May 2010 Tabachnyk announced that Ukraine and Russia intended to develop a common textbook for history teachers.
+In March 2010 Tabachnyk had stated that Ukrainian history textbooks contained "simply false" information and announced his intention to rewrite them.
 He also promised to personally re-read high school books on history, literature and humanitarian subjects.

+In 2011 Tabachnyk was criticized for approving new schoolbooks on the history of Ukraine, which included a biography of then president Yanukovych, but failed to mention some aspects of Ukrainian history such as certain activities of the OUN or the proclamation of Carpatho-Ukraine, and replaced the term "Second World War" with "Great Patriotic War".

 Tabachnyk was placed at number 11 on the electoral list of Party of Regions during the 2012 Ukrainian parliamentary election.
 He was re-elected into parliament.

-In 2013 the Ukrainian Ministry of Education removed leading figures in Ukraine after the Russian Revolution, Ukrainian nationalists like Stepan Bandera and Roman Shukhevych and a number of Soviet dissidents of the list of "minimum necessary knowledge of graduates" and replaced them with Soviet military leaders and Communist Party of the Soviet Union party activists.
+In 2013 the Ukrainian Ministry of Education removed leading figures in Ukraine after the Russian Revolution, Ukrainian nationalists like Stepan Bandera and Roman Shukhevych and a number of Soviet dissidents from the list of "minimum necessary knowledge of graduates" and replaced them with Soviet military leaders and Communist Party of the Soviet Union party activists.

-On February 23, 2014, just after the "Maidan revolution", the Verkhovna Rada dismissed Foreign Minister Leonid Kozhara and Education Minister Tabachnyk.
+On 23 February 2014, just after the Revolution of Dignity, the Verkhovna Rada dismissed Foreign Minister Leonid Kozhara and Education Minister Tabachnyk.